koulakis/h-nne/docs/source/guide/contributions.rst

 To upload a new version:

 - make sure you updated the version of the package in `setup.py` to the new one
+- also update the version in `docs/source/conf.py` for consistent documentation
 - ensure the code is merged in the `main` branch
 - create and push a new tag with the version number, e.g. for version 0.1.5:
 .. code-block:: bash